TUM-VT/FTO-Sim/README.md

 ## Citation
 When using *FTO-Sim*, please cite the following references:
 * [Introduction of FTO-Sim](https://www.researchgate.net/publication/383272173_An_Open-Source_Framework_for_Evaluating_Cooperative_Perception_in_Urban_Areas) includes a detailed description of the general features of the simulation framework.
-Furthermore, a first application (visibility analysis) of the simulation framework is included to further calibrate the Level of Visibility (LoV) metric, originally introduced by [Pechinger et al.](https://www.researchgate.net/publication/372952261_THRESHOLD_ANALYSIS_OF_STATIC_AND_DYNAMIC_OCCLUSION_IN_URBAN_AREAS_A_CONNECTED_AUTOMATED_VEHICLE_PERSPECTIVE).
+Furthermore, a first application (visibility analysis) of *FTO-Sim* is included to further calibrate the Level of Visibility (LoV) metric, originally introduced by [Pechinger et al.](https://www.researchgate.net/publication/372952261_THRESHOLD_ANALYSIS_OF_STATIC_AND_DYNAMIC_OCCLUSION_IN_URBAN_AREAS_A_CONNECTED_AUTOMATED_VEHICLE_PERSPECTIVE).

 ## Features
-The following sub-chapters elaborate on the different modules and functionalities of the simulation framework, which are summarized in the figure below.
+The following sub-chapters elaborate on the different modules and functionalities of *FTO-Sim*, which are summarized in the figure below.

 ![Overview of the FTO-Sim Framework Architecture](readme_images/framework_features.png)

 ### Input Data

-*FTO-Sim* makes use of three inut data types:
+*FTO-Sim* makes use of three different inut data types:
 * [SUMO simulation](https://eclipse.dev/sumo/): SUMO and its interface TraCI (Traffic Control Interface) are used to retrieve the location of every static and dynamic road user for each time step of the simulation.
 Parked vehicles are considered static road users, while vehicular traffic, as well as VRUs (pedestrians and cyclists), are considered dynamic road users.
 * [Open Streat Map (OSM)](https://www.openstreetmap.org/): Shapes and locations of static infrastructure elements, such as buildings, are retrieved from OSM.
 Furthermore, shapes and locations of urban greenery, such as parks and trees, are obtained from OSM.
 * [GeoJSON](https://geojson.org/) (for visualizaton purposes only): If available, *FTO-Sim* makes use of GeoJSON files containing the road space distribution of the simulated scene to visualize vehicular carriageways, parking lots, bicycle lanes and pedestrian areas.

 ### Configuration Settings

 *FTO-Sim* offers users a wide range of functionalities that can be individually configured before initializing the framework.
-This enables a customized use of the offered functionalities, dpending on the needs of individual users.
+This enables a customized use of the offered functionalities, depending on the individual needs of users.
 The following configurations are available:
-* The **general settings** enables users to activate the live visualization of the ray tracing procedure peformed by FCOs and FBOs.
+* The **general settings** enable users to activate the live visualization of the ray tracing procedure peformed by FCOs and FBOs.
 When the ray tracing visualization is activated, users can further choose if the generated rays themselves or only the resulting visibility polygon of FCOs and FBOs should be visualized.
 Additionally, a manual forwarding option is integrated, which, when activated, requests a user's input to proceed to the calculation of the next frame / simulation step.
 Furthermore, users can choose to save the animation after the simulation has been performed.
     ```
     # General Settings